dailyappsupport-source/myone-legal/privacy-policy.md

 - Contacts, SMS, call logs, calendar.
 - Health or fitness data.
 - Biometric data (fingerprint or face).
 Biometric checks, if added later, are performed by the Android system on the device and we never receive the biometric value.
-- Crash analytics, product analytics, or tracking SDKs of any kind.
-The current build of MYONE has no analytics, advertising, attribution, or remote logging libraries integrated.
+- Product analytics, advertising, attribution, or tracking SDKs of any kind.
+Crashlytics is used only for crash diagnostics.

 ---